Neonatal herpes is a herpes infection in a young baby. The younger the baby, the more vulnerable they are to the harmful effects of infection.

 During pregnancy and labour

-There's a risk the mother will have passed the infection on to her baby if she had a vaginal delivery.
+There's a risk you will have passed the infection on to your baby if you had a vaginal delivery.

-This risk is much lower if the mother has had genital herpes before.
+This risk is much lower if you have had genital herpes before.

 The herpes simplex virus can be passed to a baby through a cold sore if a person has a cold sore and kisses the baby.

-The herpes virus can also be spread to the baby if a mother has a blister caused by herpes on her breast and she feeds the baby with the affected breast or expressed breast milk from the affected breast.
+The herpes virus can also be spread to your baby if you have a blister caused by herpes on your breast and you feed your baby with the affected breast or expressed breast milk from the affected breast.

 A baby is most at risk of getting a herpes infection in the first 4 weeks after birth.